pvoznenko/front-controller-php-example/README.md

 #### Search

 You can perform search in Spotify library.
 You can search by artist, album or track.
-Current application provide API to do search using Spotify's search patterns (field filters).
+Current API server provide API to do search using Spotify's search patterns (field filters).
 More information about search field filters possibility you can read at official [Spotify Documentation](https://developer.spotify.com/web-api/search-item/).